Inpatient Drug Rehab: What to Expect & How Much it Costs

 - Group therapy: Group therapy provides clinical counseling with the support of your peers.

-- Family therapy: Many inpatient drug rehab centers offer family therapy, where family members can join for sessions to work on family dynamics that contribute to your substance abuse and to help educate families on how they can best support you in your recovery.
+- Family therapy: Many inpatient drug rehab centers offer family therapy, where family members can join for sessions to work on family dynamics that contribute to substance use and to help educate families on how they can best support recovery.

 - Medication management: Medication may be prescribed to help with certain substance use disorders and mental health conditions.
 The inpatient drug rehab center will have a physician or nurse practitioner on staff who can prescribe these medications if needed.

-- 12-step programs: 12-step programs such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) may be offered to help you take responsibility for your recovery by following the 12 steps with the support of your peers.
+- 12-step programs: 12-step programs such as Alcoholics Anonymous (AA)3 and Narcotics Anonymous (NA)4 may be offered to help you take responsibility for your recovery by following the 12 steps with the support of your peers.

 - Holistic treatment options: Some inpatient drug rehab centers will offer holistic treatment options such as yoga and meditation, massage, acupuncture, biofeedback, or nutritional therapy.